How to Spot Delayed Motor Skills in Toddlers

 What Causes Fine Motor Delays?

-Some toddlers take longer to develop their fine motor skills.
+Sometimes fine motor skills in toddlers take longer to develop.
 Why?
 Delays stem from a variety of reasons.
 These can include genetics, muscle tone and strength issues, sensory processing disorders, vision or hearing issues, developmental delays, or even emotional and behavioral problems.

 If the delay is related to a medical condition, common reasons include autism, cerebral palsy, Down syndrome, and muscular dystrophy.